kalpitthakkar/pb-gcn/README.md

 # Part-based Graph Convolutional Network for Skeleton-based Action Recognition

 Official repository for the code from BMVC (British Machine Vision Conference) paper "[Part-based Graph Convolutional Network for Action Recognition](http://bmvc2018.org/contents/papers/1003.pdf)".
-The implementation is done in Pytorch.
+The implementation is done in Pytorch and works on it's recent stable version.
 The repository includes:

 - [x] Code for the final model used in the paper.
 - [x] Model checkpoints for model trained on NTURGB+D Cross Subject and Cross View data splits.